leanprover/lean4/doc/make/split-stack.md

     sudo apt-get install binutils-gold

-Before we compiled GMP, MPFR, Lua, and Lean, we created an alias
+Before we compiled GMP, MPFR, and Lean, we created an alias

     alias ld=ld.gold